-Top five tips on choosing the right diet for your puppy:
+Top three tips on choosing the right diet for your puppy:

-- Always opt for a complete diet designed for growing dogs to remove the guesswork and ensure your puppy gets the right nutritional balance
+- Always choose a good quality complete diet designed for growing dogs to remove the guesswork and ensure your puppy gets the right nutritional balance

-- Look for the signs that your puppy is on the right diet – a healthy rate of growth, good energy levels, a glossy coat and good stool quality
+- Look for the signs that your puppy is on the right diet – a healthy rate of growth, ideal body weight, good energy levels, a glossy coat and good stool quality

 Start as you mean to go on…

 As well as choosing the right diet, you’ll also need to make sure you feed it correctly.
-Poor feeding habits can cause all sorts of trouble from behavioural issues to obesity and growth problems.
+Poor feeding habits can lead to all sorts of trouble from behavioural issues to obesity and growth problems.
 So let’s have a look at some feeding ‘dos and don’ts’!

 DO give your puppy a week or so to adjust to their new home before changing their diet.
 Always transition on to a new diet gradually, over 7-10 days, by mixing increasing amounts of the new diet with reducing amounts of the old diet.